 The redemption period is three years from the date the tax sale certificate is recorded.
 But it can be potentially shortened if the tax lien holder can prove in court that the property was blighted or abandoned at the time of the tax lien auction.
 In either case, upon redemption the taxing authority pays the tax lien holder the tax sale price paid, a 5% penalty on the tax sale price, and 1% monthly interest on the tax sale price.
 That 1% interest starts the month of the auction, and runs through the month of redemption.
 Holders of tax sale certificates should also be vigilant regarding the Louisiana rule that they must deliver a redemption rights notice at least six months before the expiration of the redemption period.

-- To convert the unredeemed, post-redemption period tax lien to actual ownership in the underlying parcel (to the % ownership purchased in the tax lien auction only), the lien holder has three options:1) file a quiet title civil suit, 2) file for a quasi-judicial ‘monitions’ proceeding, or 3) strictly follow a non-judicial, due diligence compliance process.
+To take an unredeemed, post-redemption period tax lien and successfully covert it to actual ownership of the property, you have three options.
+1) You may file a quiet title civil suit, 2) file for a quasi-judicial “monitions” proceeding, or 3) strictly follow a non-judicial, due diligence compliance process.

 This article is only a brief overview of all the valuable information Morel shared about the nuances of Louisiana tax sale rules and practices.
 To find out more, check out his highly detailed 2020 white paper about where the state has come from and where it’s headed in terms of tax sales.
 Be sure to also take advantage of the comprehensive podcast interview with Brian Seidensticker, where he and Morel take a deeper dive into Louisiana tax sales insights.

 Learn more about Stephen Morel's company, JurisDeed, both in the Tax Sale Resources interview and in his many appearances on the Tax Sale Insiders podcast.